Hawaii Medical Cannabis Registry Program (2025) Guide

 How Old to Join the Hawaii Medical Cannabis Registry Program?

-Individuals aged 18 years or older diagnosed with one or more qualifying medical conditions can participate in the Hawaii Medical Cannabis Program.
-Minors who have at least one qualifying condition can also join the program.
-However, the consent of their parents or legal guardians, who must also register as their caregivers, is required.
+Individuals diagnosed with medical conditions ruled by their medical providers to benefit from cannabis therapy, can participate in the Hawaii Medical Cannabis Program.
+Minors require the consent of their parents or legal guardians, who must also register as their caregivers, to join.
 Once a patient enrolled in the Hawaii Medical Cannabis Program turns 18, they can be recertified for medical cannabis without their parent's or guardian's permission.

 • AIDS